Princess Kate takes her seat in Royal Box at Wimbledon, right next to Roger Federer

 The first match on a wet second day of Wimbledon — with the retractable roof closed — featured Elena Rybakina against American opponent Shelby Rogers.
 As is tradition at the most traditional of all tennis tournaments, Rybakina opened play on Tuesday as the defending women’s champion.

-Kate has been somewhat of a regular visitor to Wimbledon since marrying Prince William.
+Kate has been somewhat of a regular visitor to Wimbledon since marrying Prince William, even attending in the past with sister-in-law Meghan Markle.
 The late Queen Elizabeth II, William’s grandmother, made only a handful of trips to the All England Club during her 70-year reign.
 Her last appearance in the Royal Box was in 2010.

 King Charles III has taken his seat in the Royal Box at times but not since taking over as monarch from his mother.
 Elizabeth died last September and Charles had his coronation in May.